Hindley–Milner type system: Monomorphism vs. polymorphism

 More generally, types are polymorphic when they contain type variables, while types without them are monomorphic.

 Contrary to the type systems used for example in Pascal (1970) or C (1972), which only support monomorphic types, HM is designed with emphasis on parametric polymorphism.
 The successors of the languages mentioned, like C++ (1985), focused on different types of polymorphism, namely subtyping in connection with object-oriented programming and overloading.
 While subtyping is incompatible with HM, a variant of systematic overloading is available in the HM-based type system of Haskell.

 Let-polymorphism

-When extending the type inference for the simply-typed lambda calculus towards polymorphism, one has to define when deriving an instance of a value is admissible.
-Ideally, this would be allowed with any use of a bound variable, as in:
+When extending the type inference for the simply-typed lambda calculus towards polymorphism, one has to decide whether assigning a polymorphic type not only as type of an expression, but also as the type of a λ-bound variable is admissible.
+This would allow the generic identity type to be assigned to the variable 'id' in: